 Some of the smaller mushrooms in Lepiota evolved the same deadly toxin as the deadly Amanita, unfortunately for those who like to go around sampling mushrooms without identifying them first.
 Others are edible and some are quite delicious.

 Chlorophyllum (Macrolepiota) - the largest mushrooms, 15cm or more across.
 These are the shaggy parasols with scaly caps, of which we have three local species.
-Formerly the differences were not recognized and they were all just called Macrolepiota rachodes.
+Formerly the differences were not recognized and they were all just called Macrolepiota rhacodes.
 Luckily, our climate is usually too cool for the very poisonous lookalike Chlorophyllum molybdites, with green spores (from where we get the genus name, which means "green gilled").
 That species is mostly found south and east of us, but it has been found in Washington!
-Cutting into all of these mushrooms will turn the flesh bright orange!
+Cutting the edible ones will turn the flesh bright orange!
 They have a well developed ring on the stem that can usually be moved up and down.

 Do not confuse with Leucoagaricus americanus, with a spindle shaped stem, different looking scales and staining yellow, orange or red.